 Live: Shea Stadium

-They rushed onto the field at Shea Stadium at 9:16pm to a multitude of deafening screams from the 55,600 fans in attendance.
+John, paul, George and Ringo rushed onto the field at Shea Stadium at 9:16pm to a multitude of deafening screams from the 55,600 fans in attendance.
 Vox had supplied them with 100-watt amps for the show but these proved insufficient, forcing them to hook their instruments up to the in-house PA system.
-It was difficult for the group to hear anything with the deafening screams.
+It was difficult for the group to hear anything with the screams.
 They could only rely on Ringo's drumming to keep their playing in correct time.

 Ticket cost was between $4.50 and $5.50 and the Beatles earned $160,000 for their 30 minute performance.
 The show made €304,000 in total, another record for the time; and an example to everyone in the business of the profitability of outdoor concerts.